jcrsilva/custom_nagios_plugins/README.md

-# custom_nagios_plugins
+# Custom Nagios Plugins

-Custom Nagios plugins that I wrote
+This repo contains a bunch of Nagios plugins that I wrote.
+You're welcome to use them.